AmplifiedHuman/Igel-Argern-Game/README.md

 2. optionally moves one of their tokens up or down one row (we call this a "sideways" move, because the token is moved sideways relative to the direction of travel toward the finish line), and
 3. chooses one token (either their own or another player's) in the row indicated by the dice roll and moves it one space to the right (i.e., "forward").

+A token that falls into an obstacle square is stuck there until every other token has caught up (i.e. no token is placed in a column on the left of the obstacle in any row).

 The winner of the game is the player who can move three of their tokens to the last column of the board. https://boardgamegeek.com/boardgame/95/igel-argern